Aberfeldy, Perth and Kinross: Early history

+Contemporary history

 Between 1960 and 1991, the burgh was the location of a Royal Observer Corps monitoring bunker, to be used in the event of a nuclear attack.
 It remains mostly intact.

-The town includes a memorial to the Black Watch, an 9-hole golf course, a children's park, and a town square (laid out in 1806) which features stores, restaurants and art galleries.
+The town includes a memorial to the Black Watch, a 9-hole golf course, a children's park, and a town square (laid out in 1806) which features stores, restaurants and art galleries.
 In 2002, Aberfeldy was granted Fairtrade Town status, which was renewed by the Fairtrade Foundation on 15 December 2003.

 The Aberfeldy Footbridge over the River Tay is constructed entirely of composite materials.
 It initially connected two sections of the town's golf course on either side of the River Tay, but the course on the north side of the river has since been removed and the bridge is now used by pedestrians and cyclists to cross the river.